Rapidly rolling out the graph and continuously adapting it to changing needs

 Performance management should be a continuous, data-driven process, adapting smoothly to changing query loads and service implementations.

-The data graph layer is the right place to hold the conversation about performance and capacity that always must occur between services teams and the app developers that consume their services.
+The graph layer is the right place to hold the conversation about performance and capacity that always must occur between services teams and the app developers that consume their services.
 This conversation should be an ongoing process that gives service developers continuous and proactive visibility into what consumers intend to do with their services.

 Rather than optimizing every possible use of the graph, the focus should be on supporting the actual query shapes that are needed in production.
 Tooling should extract proposed new query shapes and surface them, before they go into production, to all affected service teams with latency requirements and projected query volume.
 Once the query is in production, its performance should be continuously monitored.
 If this principle is followed, problems should be easy to track back to the service that is not behaving as expected.